ICSE Class 10 Biology Chapter 07 The Circulatory System

 Never Stationary.
 Blood is always in motion from the heart to the arteries and back through the veins.

 Volume.
-An average adult human contains 5 to 6 litres of blood by volume in his body.
+By average an adult human contains 5 to 6 litres of blood by volume in his body.

 Taste - saltish.
 Perhaps we have all "tasted" our blood as in the case when there is a cut in the tongue or bleeding from the gums.
 The blood is slightly alkaline with a pH of 7.3 to 7.45 (7 is neutral, neither acidic nor alkaline).